Planning To Work Past Retirement? Here’s What You Need To Do

 Continuing to work after age 55 can certainly help with your retirement finances.
 You can continue to get a steady stream of income and more time to grow your retirement savings, and the number of retirement years you will need to plan for will also be shorter.

 For some, working past retirement is a necessity, not an option.
-Especially since EPF revealed that almost 70% of its members had less than RM50,000 upon retirement.
+Especially since two out of three Employees Provident Fund (EPF) members aged 54 have retirement savings of less than RM50,000.

 While some might need the income, others may want to continue working to feel challenged and fulfilled.
 Those who wish to continue working past retirement age will however need to plan well in advance before leaving their jobs to find the path much easier to follow.